-The Read Write Inc manager is Mrs Hatherley.
-If you have any questions or need any guidance on the programme, please pop into the school office or give them a call and they will arrange an appointment for you.
+The Read Write Inc lead is Mrs Hatherley.
+If you have any questions or need any guidance on the programme, please contact the school office or give them a call and they will arrange an appointment for you.

 When using RWI to read the children will: